nachocaru/xaprb.com/content/blog/2007-04-27-mysql-conference-and-expo-2007-day-4.md

 ### [The innotop workshop][2]

 This was my own session.
 Pre-show entertainment was provided via the sound system by my iRiver.
-It was Mark Knopfler&#8217;s album Shangri-La.
+It was Mark Knopfler's album Shangri-La.

-I stepped through a little history and an overview of [innotop][3]&#8216;s features, then went into more advanced functions, demonstrating its SQL-like ability to compile expressions into subroutines and let you easily write formulas to monitor whatever you want.
+I stepped through a little history and an overview of [innotop][3]'s features, then went into more advanced functions, demonstrating its SQL-like ability to compile expressions into subroutines and let you easily write formulas to monitor whatever you want.
 I showed how to sort, filter, colorize and otherwise customize any display.
-There are many features I didn&#8217;t get into because they&#8217;re either too geeky or not fully baked yet, but I did show how to add and delete columns from tables.
+There are many features I didn't get into because they're either too geeky or not fully baked yet, but I did show how to add and delete columns from tables.

-In the second part of the hour I demonstrated some more advanced things you can do, such as watching InnoDB&#8217;s undo log entry count to see how much work your transactions have done.
+In the second part of the hour I demonstrated some more advanced things you can do, such as watching InnoDB's undo log entry count to see how much work your transactions have done.
 If you know how many rows a transaction will affect, this is a good way to see how close to completion it is.

 I had only one slight problem as I discovered a bug in the quick-filters functionality I promised to write and demo.
 This is what live demos are for, no?

-There were quite a few people in the room, but it wasn&#8217;t packed (packed would have been upwards of 100 I think; I maybe had 50 or so).
-But, it&#8217;s quality not quantity, right?
+There were quite a few people in the room, but it wasn't packed (packed would have been upwards of 100 I think; I maybe had 50 or so).
+But, it's quality not quantity, right?
 Quality is when Heikki Tuuri himself (the man who created InnoDB) attends.
-He taught me a few things I didn&#8217;t know, too.
+He taught me a few things I didn't know, too.

 The best part of the session was the feedback and suggestions I got.

 I also spent a few moments at the end of the talk to mention <a href="http://code.google.com/p/maatkit">MySQL Table Checksum and MySQL Table Sync</a>, which can be useful for efficiently detecting and repairing when a slave server is out of sync with its master.
-As far as I know I&#8217;m the only person who&#8217;s written good tools for this purpose.
+As far as I know I'm the only person who's written good tools for this purpose.

 The new version of innotop will be in theaters near you as release 1.4.2 in a few days.

 Incidentally, I got to meet Rohit Nadhani from [webyog][4], who wrote the [SQLYog Job Agent I benchmarked against MySQL Table Sync][5] recently.
 I saw a demo of their new monitoring tool, MONyog.
 It looks really impressive, but I will try it out some more and let you know.
 A well-known MySQL user asked in my session if there could be any chance of innotop becoming an interactive web application.
 The answer is no. But take a look at MONyog.

 Rohit said they plan to integrate some of the data from SHOW INNODB STATUS in future releases.
-He looked terrified and said &#8220;oh, no!&#8221; when I told him I had to read the InnoDB source code to figure out some of the SHOW INNODB STATUS parsing.
-To anyone who wants to parse it &#8212; my advice is &#8220;rip off my Perl code.
-It&#8217;s GPL and I have an enormous test suite.&#8221; This will save you a huge amount of work.
+He looked terrified and said "oh, no!" when I told him I had to read the InnoDB source code to figure out some of the SHOW INNODB STATUS parsing.
+To anyone who wants to parse it &#8212; my advice is "rip off my Perl code.
+It's GPL and I have an enormous test suite."
+This will save you a huge amount of work.

 On a related topic, I got a chance to ask the NitroEDB developers the license on the NitroEDB storage engine for MySQL.
-The answer was how much it cost, which is A Lot. &#8220;Price isn&#8217;t license,&#8221; I pointed out. &#8220;What about GPLing it?&#8221; The answer to that was &#8220;It&#8217;s millions of lines of Modula-2.
-If you think you can do anything with that, we&#8217;ll GPL it.&#8221;
+The answer was how much it cost, which is A Lot.
+"Price isn't license," I pointed out.
+"What about GPLing it?"
+The answer to that was "It's millions of lines of Modula-2.
+If you think you can do anything with that, we'll GPL it."

-It&#8217;s a shame I didn&#8217;t get this remark on the record.
-It doesn&#8217;t matter what the language is, Free is Free.
-Heck, I&#8217;m in the middle of a textbook on compiler design right now, so I&#8217;ve been reading a lot of Modula-2 lately.
-Give it to me in Elbonian, I don&#8217;t care.
+It's a shame I didn't get this remark on the record.
+It doesn't matter what the language is, Free is Free.
+Heck, I'm in the middle of a textbook on compiler design right now, so I've been reading a lot of Modula-2 lately.
+Give it to me in Elbonian, I don't care.
 Interestingly, for about $200 you can apparently get the source code from the Department of Defense up to a certain point.
-I&#8217;m sure that would at least enable learning about some of the indexing algorithms.
+I'm sure that would at least enable learning about some of the indexing algorithms.

-I didn&#8217;t have a ready response at the time, so I cracked a joke about converting it into Perl and left for the next session.
+I didn't have a ready response at the time, so I cracked a joke about converting it into Perl and left for the next session.

-### [What Happens After You&#8217;re Scalable: Capacity Planning for LAMP][6]
+### [What Happens After You're Scalable: Capacity Planning for LAMP][6]

 This session was very good.
 It was by a Flickr engineer, and focused on how to plan for capacity.
-I would say the Big Idea here was **don&#8217;t try to calculate demand, just measure and extrapolate.** Another might be **don&#8217;t fall into the trap of tweaking another few percent of performance,** just take what you have as a given and make sure you can scale effortlessly.
+I would say the Big Idea here was **don't try to calculate demand, just measure and extrapolate.** Another might be **don't fall into the trap of tweaking another few percent of performance,** just take what you have as a given and make sure you can scale effortlessly.

-I&#8217;m sorry I didn&#8217;t take extensive notes on this one.
+I'm sorry I didn't take extensive notes on this one.
 I would say the slides are well worth reading through, though.

 ### [InnoDB Performance Optimization][7]